Christianity in Sri Lanka: Protestantism

 290,967 persons in Sri Lanka (1.43%) are Protestants as per the 2012 census.
 The Ceylon Pentecostal Mission has about 16,500 church members and 70 churches (faith homes) in Sri Lanka.
 About 2000 people (1998) are affiliated with congregations belonging to the Baptist World Alliance.
-The Lanka Lutheran Church has about 1,200 members.
-The Church of Jesus Christ of Latter-day Saints claims 1,200 members in Sri Lanka.

 The main Protestant churches in Sri Lanka are Anglican, Methodist, Baptist and Salvation Army.
 The Church of Ceylon is an extra-provincial Anglican church, and the Church of South India (a united church of Anglicans, Presbyterians, and other Protestants) is a full member of the Anglican Communion and has a diocese in Jaffna.
 The Anglican Church has a strong effect on people in some areas.
 Methodist missionaries established 187 schools of which only 2 remains (Wesley College and Methodist College) because all the other schools were taken over by the government.
 Methodism has over 40,000 followers in Sri Lanka with 45 circuits, 200 churches and 120 pastors.
 Moratuwa Area and Kutunayake Negombo Areas are the regions where many Methodists live.
 In 2005 and 2006, the Methodist Church of Sri Lanka had a very difficult time during a period of anti-Christian violence.

 St. Andrew's Church in Colombo is a congregation of the Church of Scotland.
 For administrative purposes, it is part of the Church of Scotland's International Presbytery.

 According to the 2015 yearbook of Jehovah's Witnesses, around 6,671 active members are in Sri Lanka.

 American Mission

-Ceylon under the British Occupation, when the British government slashed expenditures on education on the island due to budgetary constraints, it relied heavily on Christian missionaries to carry out educational actives.
+Ceylon under the British relied heavily on Christian missionaries to carry out educational actives.
 A significant portion of this effort was made by the American Ceylon Mission (ACM) that was established in 1813 by Rev. Samuel Newell in Jaffna, in Tamil-dominated northern Ceylon, as part of the evangelising effort of the American Board of Commissioners for Foreign Missions.